MicrosoftDocs/learn/learn-pr/student-evangelism/introduction-large-language-models/includes/1-introduction.md

 ## What will you learn?

-In this module you learn to:
+In this module, you learn to:

-- Explain what a large language model is.
+- Explain what an LLM is.
-- Describe What LLMs can and can't do.
+- Describe what LLMs can and can't do.
 - Understand core concepts like prompts, tokens, and completions.
 - Distinguish between different models to understand which one to choose for what purpose.

 ## What is the main goal?

-Understand large language models and which one to use for what purpose.
+Understand LLMs and which one to use for what purpose.